How To Obtain a Cold War Recognition Certificate

 You will need proof of your service, such as a DD Form 214 Record of Military Service, WD AGO Form 53-55 which is the War Department Separation Document, or an Oath of Office provided by Military personnel or a letter of appointment.

-Qualifying civilian service can be proved with a Standard Form 50, the Notification of Personnel Action, or with Standard Form 2809, the Health Benefits Registration Form.
+Qualifying civilian service can be proved with a Standard Form 50, the Notification of Personnel Action, or Standard Form 2809, the Health Benefits Registration Form.
 You can also provide an award certificate bearing your name as an employee, the name of the service or agency, and the dates you worked there, or retirement forms that include your name, service or agency, and dates of employment.

 Prepare, date, and sign a letter requesting the award of the Cold War Recognition Certificate.
 You can also fill out an official request form at the Army's Cold War Recognition Certificate website, which is obviously easier and should not affect the process in any way.
-If you choose to send a physical copy of a letter or request form, send it along with a copy of your service proof to:
+If you choose to send a physical copy of a letter or request form, send it along with a copy of your service proof to Fort Knox:

 ATTN: AHRC-PDP-A, Dept 480